Community Education and Training

 Workplace Culture - Discrimination, Harassment and Bullying

-Each organisation has different structures, policies and needs, however there are some fundamentals to ensure there is a positive workplace culture and commitment to responsible leadership, management and personal behaviour.
+While each organisation has different structures, policies and needs, there are some fundamental ways to ensure there is a positive workplace culture that includes a commitment to responsible and respectful leadership, management and personal behaviour.

 This course aims to provide participants with:

-• Tools to respond to, and work to prevent, harassment and bullying in the workplace
+• Tools to respond to, and work to prevent, harassment, bullying and victimisation in the workplace.